1jour1vin

 Château Romanin 2014

-Literally bursting with sunshine, distinctive, with a beautiful fruity and floral expression typical of its grape varieties, this lovely Provence white wine is endowed with great finesse and elegance, with a freshness and length on the palate that are very characteristic of the Château Romanin terroir.
-A white wine to savor!
+Literally bursting with sunshine, full of character, and boasting a lovely fruity and floral profile typical of its grape varieties, this delightful white wine from Provence is characterized by its finesse and elegance, with a freshness and lingering finish that are very characteristic of the Château Romanin terroir.
+A white wine you’ll want to savor!

 Rated site